-Guest article by Tina Martin
+Guest post by Tina Martin.

 Working from home can be just as stressful as punching a time clock at a cubicle each day.
 Although you no longer have a commute, it can feel nearly impossible to break away from work, even when you’re supposed to be attending to yourself and your family.
 Keep reading for a few tips on how to ensure a separation between your personal and professional spaces, even as they intertwine.

 We all have distractions.
 Our children, pets, spouse, and even the mailman can all take our time and attention away from work.
 A great solution: Home Office Wellness’s TalkBox Single Booth Home Office Work Pod.
 This will help you eliminate visual and auditory distractions and is the perfect dedicated workspace when you don’t have a great deal of room in your home.
 When positioning your work pod, face the door toward a window or other natural light source.

 Speaking of natural things, it’s time to decorate your home and plants.
 According to Redfin, there are many indoor plants, including garden mums and spider plants, that won’t require hands-on attention.
 But, they will have a positive effect on your brain.
 No green thumb?
 While not as effective, even artwork featuring plants and natural scenery can help.

 Bright white, red, and yellow are great colors to have in your office, as they can invigorate you and keep your eyes wide open, even during the post-lunch slump.
 But, for the rest of your home, consider colors that keep you calm.
 Lavender, blue-gray, and pastel shades of purple and pink are all great for the bedroom, living room, and other areas where you just need to relax.

 Keep Yourself Fit